mnltejaswini/Performance/test/Reliability/README.md

 # Server Setup - Ubuntu

 - Create A2 Standard Ubuntu VM on Azure
-- install an SSH clinet such Putty from http://www.putty.org/ on a Windows machine connect to the linux VM
+- install an SSH clinet such Putty from http://www.putty.org/ on a Windows machine and connect to the linux VM
 - Install dotnet cli - http://dotnet.github.io
 - Install libuv